No Mercy (2001): Main event matches

 The sixth match was between Booker T and The Undertaker.
-As Undertaker got off his motorcycle, Booker started attacking him.
+As The Undertaker got off his motorcycle, Booker T started attacking him.
 The match started when both men rolled into the ring and exchanged blows and kicks.
-Undertaker started attacking Booker's left arm and hit him with Old School.
-Booker regained advantage in the match and sent him into the ring steps outside the ring.
-The action spilled to the outside where Booker continued to attack Undertaker before returning to the ring.
-Booker started dominating Undertaker with a Missile Dropkick, a Spinning Heel Kick, a Sidewalk Slam and a Knee Drop before being hit with a Big Boot by Undertaker.
-Booker regained advantage and performed a Neckbreaker for a nearfall.
-Booker climbed the top rope and jumped on Undertaker but Undertaker countered by performing a Big Boot for a nearfall.
-Booker performed a Spinning Wheel Kick for a nearfall.
-Undertaker proceeded by performing a Running DDT for a nearfall.
-Undertaker followed with a Corner Clothesline and a Legdrop for a nearfall.
-Booker whipped Undertaker into the corner and hit him a Spinning Wheel Kick, sending him out of the ring.
-Booker followed by performing a Scissors Kick on Undertaker for a nearfall.
-Undertaker tried to hit Booker with a Chokeslam but Booker low blowed Undertaker and started attacking him in the corner with Mounted Punches.
-Undertaker caught Booker and performed a Last Ride to win the match.
+The Undertaker started attacking Booker T's left arm and hit him with Old School.
+Booker T regained advantage in the match and sent him into the ring steps outside the ring.
+The action spilled to the outside where Booker continued to attack The Undertaker before returning to the ring.
+Booker T started dominating The Undertaker with a Missile Dropkick, a Spinning Heel Kick, a Sidewalk Slam and a Knee Drop before being hit with a Big Boot by The Undertaker.
+Booker T regained advantage and performed a Neckbreaker for a nearfall.
+Booker T climbed the top rope and jumped on The Undertaker but The Undertaker countered by performing a Big Boot for a nearfall.
+Booker T performed a Spinning Wheel Kick for a nearfall.
+The Undertaker proceeded by performing a Running DDT for a nearfall.
+The Undertaker followed with a Corner Clothesline and a Legdrop for a nearfall.
+Booker T whipped The Undertaker into the corner and hit him a Spinning Wheel Kick, sending him out of the ring.
+Booker T followed by performing a Scissors Kick on The Undertaker for a nearfall.
+The Undertaker tried to hit Booker T with a Chokeslam but Booker T low blowed The Undertaker and started attacking him in the corner with Mounted Punches.
+The Undertaker caught Booker T and performed a Last Ride to win the match.